webmapper/cartiqo-documentation/README.md

 ![img](./img/cartiqo_schema.png)

+### Fields

+All layers contain the following general fields, and will therefore be described here only once:

+* `original_id`
+* `name`

+###### `originalid`

+The `original_id` contains the feature id from the original dataset.
+This can be the Natural Earth dataset, Top10NL, BGT or even OSM ID's.
+No transformation is done on this number.
+When the `original_id` is missing it means a custom geometric transformation (other than simplification) on the feature has occurred, like merging features or transformation from polygon to line.
+These new features can therefore not be mapped back to its original source.

+###### `name`

+The Dutch name of the feature if provided by the source data.

 #### `water` (polygon)

 **`water`** contains all water area polygons like oceans, sea, lakes and rivers.
 On lower zoom levels it contains all oceans from the Natural Earth dataset.
 At higher zoom levels it contains all water bodies from The Netherlands.
 Including the Wadden.